CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <p>Our privacy policy explains:</p>

 <ul>
+<li>Why and how we use cookies on our website</li>
+<li>How you can use your browser settings to control cookies</li>
-<li>How we will use any data that you share with us when you create an account for CLOSER Discovery and visit the discovery.closer.ac.uk website.</li>
+<li>How we will use any data that you share with us when you create an account for CLOSER Discovery and visit the discovery.closer.ac.uk website</li>
-<li>How we will protect that information.</li>
+<li>How we will protect that information</li>
-<li>How you can contact us to tell us not to use your information in any of the ways described in the policy.</li>
+<li>How you can contact us to tell us not to use your information in any of the ways described in the policy</li>
 </ul>

 <p>We are legally required to tell you how we will use this information and give you the opportunity to tell us not to use your information in that way.</p>

-<p>Please refer to the CLOSER privacy policy for information on how we protect your personal information when you sign up to CLOSER newsletters, contact CLOSER on social media, attend CLOSER events, visit the closer.ac.uk website, or apply to work with us. </p>
+<p>Please refer to the <a href="https://closer.ac.uk/privacy/" target="_blank" rel="noopener noreferrer">CLOSER privacy policy</a> for information on how we protect your personal information when you sign up to CLOSER newsletters, contact CLOSER on social media, attend CLOSER events, visit the closer.ac.uk website, or apply to work with us. </p>

 <h2>Who are we?</h2>
 <p>CLOSER, the home of longitudinal research, is the interdisciplinary partnership of leading social and biomedical longitudinal population studies, the UK Data Service and The British Library. </p>